edwardtayloehill/senior-enrichment/README.md

 ### Routes

 ```
 GET
-- all campuses
+- all campuses - √
-- a campus by id
+- a campus by id - √
-- all students
+- all students - √
-- a student by id
+- a student by id - √
 ```

 ```
 POST
-- new campus
+- new campus - √
-- new student
+- new student - √
 ```

 ```
 PUT
-- updated student info for one student
+- updated student info for one student - √
-- updated campus info for one campus
+- updated campus info for one campus - √
 ```

 ```
 DELETE
-- a campus
+- a campus - drafted
 - a student
 ```